MicrosoftTranslator/DocumentTranslation/README.md

 ## Credits
 The tool uses following Nuget packages:
 - Nate McMaster's Command Line Utilities for the CLI command and options processing.
-- Azure.STorage.Blobs for the interaction with the Azure storage service.
+- Azure.Storage.Blobs for the interaction with the Azure storage service.